Are Home Warranties Worth the Money?

 When you call the warranty company back, the beleaguered person on the phone will tell you, in a voice that has lost all hope, there’s no point in calling their claims department anyway because…

 They Will Do Everything To Avoid Paying Out

 Get ready to learn all kinds of things about the inside of your plumbing, because the coverage will stop in incredibly arbitrary places.
-Get ready to be told that the leak under your sink is two inches away from where the warranty coverage stops.
-Get ready to be told that opening the front panel of the washing machine was an “improper repair” that invalidated your warranty, even though you did it hoping that it would be an easy fix that would save you and them money, and their repair guy was the person who showed you how to do it anyway.
+Prepare to be told that the leak under your sink is two inches away from where the warranty coverage stops.
+Brace yourself to be told that opening the front panel of the washing machine was an “improper repair” that invalidated your warranty, even though you did it hoping that it would be an easy fix that would save you and them money, and their repair guy was the person who showed you how to do it anyway.

 By the time you’re done researching your appliances to build an argument against these jerks, you will have learned so much that you could just about repair these things yourself.
 In case this sounds like personal experience affecting judgment, consider this: The state of New Jersey filed a complaint against Choice Home Warranty in 2014 for making it “difficult if not impossible for consumers to realize the benefits of their so-called warranties.”
 Choice Home Warranty is one of Reviews.com’s “top picks” for home warranties.
-If the best an industry can do is so pitiful that a government run by Chris Christie called them out for it, that’s a pretty dire situation.
+It’s a pretty dire situation if the best an industry can do is so pitiful that a government run by Chris Christie called them out for it.